 A minute's silence was kept, and candles were lit both on the steps at Trafalgar Square, and in a bank among the crowds.
 While many people left quickly after Thursday evening's 15-minute vigil, others stood silently in the usually noisy square, holding candles or gazing at those on the steps.
 Surrounding streets had been blocked off and were empty of traffic.

 "I wanted to be with people who wanted to remember what happened yesterday, and to make a message of strength.
-I was very upset yesterday - there's something about it being in the heart of your home," Lauren Kriwald, a therapist, told DW.
+I was very upset yesterday - there's something about it being in the heart of your home," Lauren, a therapist who preferred not to give her last name, told DW.

 Londoner Keith Evans was moved by the event, which gave him a sense of closure he didn't have after the July 7, 2005 bombings, the worst terrorist attack on London in recent memory until Wednesday's incident.